 Nosebleeds are very common.
-In fact, 60% of people will have one at some point during their life.
+In fact, 1 in 7 people living in the United States will have at least one nosebleed at some point during their life.
 Although it might seem scary while it’s happening, a nosebleed isn’t usually dangerous.
 Read on for more information about why a nosebleed happens, how to treat it, and ways to prevent it.

 What is a nosebleed?

 A nosebleed (also called “epistaxis”) is exactly what it sounds like – bleeding from the nose.
 The most common type of nosebleed is called an anterior nosebleed, which means that the blood is coming from the front of the nose.
 An anterior nosebleed occurs when tiny blood vessels inside your nose break and bleed.

 Another type of nosebleed is called a posterior nosebleed, which means that the blood is coming from the back of the nose.
 The blood from this type of nosebleed will go down a person’s throat instead of out of the nostrils.
 Posterior nosebleeds are much more common in adults or in someone who experiences an injury to the nose or face.
 It’s more likely that you would need to see a health care provider for this type of nosebleed.